-- Street unless the property has no feasible access to either a Type "B" street or vehicular alley. #8 - Shared driveways and cross access easements are encouraged - between lots to minimize curb cuts. #9 - Parking may be provided off-site within 1,200 feet or based on a shared plan approved by the Downtown Design Administrator. - #10 Article 13.1 of the Owensboro Metropolitan Zoning Ordinance - shall apply for design of off-street parking areas. - #11 Ground and roof mounted mechanical equipment shall be screened from direct ground level view from adjoining public rights-of-way.
+#7 - Driveways shall not be located on a Type "A" Street unless the property has no feasible access to either a Type "B" street or vehicular alley.

+- #8 Shared driveways and cross access easements are encouraged between lots to minimize curb cuts. - #9 Parking may be provided off-site within 1,200 feet or based on a shared plan approved by the Downtown Design Administrator. - #10 Article 13.1 of the Owensboro Metropolitan Zoning Ordinance shall apply for design of off-street parking areas. - #11 Ground and roof mounted mechanical equipment shall be screened from direct ground level view from adjoining public rights-of-way.
 In addition to a parapet wall no higher than 42", the perimeter of any visible roof mounted mechanical equipment shall be circumscribed by a wall or permanent screen that is at least as tall as the equipment itself. - #12 Setbacks and build-to lines on recessed entries, stoops, and arcade buildings shall be measured from the front of façade with the recessed entry or arcade. - #13 Off-street loading and unloading shall be located along Type "B" Streets or alleys only unless the property has no feasible access to either a Type "B" Street or vehicular alley.

-21.89 Neighborhood Overlay District
+21.89 (N) Neighborhood Overlay District